mauritzn/SimplyCalc/README.md

 # SimplyCalc

+> [!WARNING]
+> This repository is no longer maintained.
+I have ceased all updates and support for this project.
+It's source code is quite simple so feel free to fork it if you want to create your own version.
+But I will not be providing any support for this project.
+I'd like to make another calculator in the future, but it would be quite different from this one.

 Calculator built using Math.js, inspired by [Caligator](https://github.com/sarthology/caligator).

 Supports custom functions and variables.
 Also supports most of the functions that Mathjs has _([Mathjs functions](https://mathjs.org/docs/reference/functions.html))_.